 Relative survival was calculated using the Ederer II method, and the period approach was used.
 Relative survival was calculated for all persons aged 0-89 at diagnosis.
-Refer to supplementary counts for further information.

 Five-year relative survival for each cancer is comparable across states.

 1.3 | People with cancer receiving treatment